darshan-hpc/polaris-log-collection-scripts-cug25/log-collection-analysis/jobs-cdfs/README.md

 **plot-bytes-cdf.py**

 This script plots CDFs of total bytes accessed by all jobs for each interface.
-It also prints out 50th, 75th, 90th, and 99th percentiles of total bytes for each interface.
-It also calculates the total amount of bytes accessed by the top 1% of jobs using each interface.
+It also prints the 50th, 75th, 90th, and 99th percentiles of total bytes for each interface.
+It also prints the total amount of bytes accessed by the top 1% of jobs using each interface.

 `Usage: python plot-bytes-cdf.py <job_stats_dir>`